Skip to content

 Once your classification process is in place — clear, structured, and actionable — you’re ready to build the logic that powers your dashboards and reporting.
 That’s where the semantic model comes in.

-It’s the logic layer that turns your raw, classified feedback into metrics that business users can work with.
+The semantic model is the logic layer that turns your raw, classified feedback into metrics that business users can work with.
 It sits between your data and your visuals, and it handles things like:

 Once your feedback is clearly classified and your semantic model is translating it into usable insights, you’ve got the engine running.
 But even the best engine needs a dashboard.
 This is where it all comes to life, when the insight actually lands in front of someone who can do something with it.
 It’s about making it obvious what matters, what’s changed, and what needs action.
 Too often, dashboards are treated as the end product.
 But in reality, they’re the bridge between analysis and action.
 Let’s explore how to build dashboards that not only look good, but drive change.